flexera-public/flexera-plugins/google_cloud_dns/README.md

 ### Creating the RightScale Credentials
 This procedure will setup the Credentials required for the GCE Plugin to interact with the GCE API
 1. Review the [Credentials](http://docs.rightscale.com/cm/dashboard/design/credentials/index.html) documentation.
-1. Create a credential in the desired RightScale Account with the name of ``
+1. Create a credential in the desired RightScale Account with the name of `GOOGLE_DNS_PLUGIN_ACCOUNT`
 1. Paste the Service Account Id into the value of this credential and save
 1. Extract/Copy the private_key from the JSON downloaded when you created the GCE Service Account
    - You will need to replace "\n" in the private_key with actual line returns to paste into the credential
-1. Create a credential in the desired RightScale Account with the name of ``
+1. Create a credential in the desired RightScale Account with the name of `GOOGLE_DNS_PLUGIN_PRIVATE_KEY`
 1. Paste the private_key into the value of the credential making sure to replace "\n" with actual line returns and save

 ## Installation
-1. Be sure your RightScale account is SelfService enabled
+1. Be sure your RightScale account has Self-Service enabled
 1. Follow the Getting Started section to create a Service Account and RightScale Credentials
-1. Navigate to the appropriate SelfService portal
+1. Navigate to the appropriate Self-Service portal
    - For more details on using the portal review the [SS User Interface Guide](http://docs.rightscale.com/ss/guides/ss_user_interface_guide.html)
 1. In the Design section, use the `Upload CAT` interface to complete the following:
    1. Upload each of packages listed in the Requirements Section